romeerez/pg-adapter/README.md

 Why another adapter for Postgresql?
 There is already `pg`, it's popular, has community.

-Well, this adapter may seem more convenient and faster in microbenchmark.
+Well, this adapter may seem more convenient and faster in microbenchmarks (faster then pg-native too, for single connection and pool, bench: https://gitlab.com/snippets/1945002).

 ## Getting started
 ```